-For all three requests we request entire email threads of which any responsive correspondence is a part, mindful also of the DC Circuit's ruling in American

-Immigration Lawyers Association v.
-Executive Office for Immigration Review (D.C.
+We request entire threads of which any responsive correspondence is a part, mindful also of the DC Circuit's ruling in American Immigration Lawyers Association v.Executive Office for Immigration Review (D.C.
 Cir.
 July 29, 2016).

-If State did not retain text messages from State-issued phones to Mr. Stern and/or Ms. Biniaz, we believe this must be set forth in its response and request it so state.
+If State did not retain text messages from State-issued phones to Ms. Costello, we believe this must be set forth in its response and request it so state.

-To properly narrow the population of potentially responsive records and reduce the review required in order to complete processing of this request, requesters do not seek correspondence that merely forwards press clippings, such as news accounts or opinion pieces, if that correspondence has no comment or no substantive comment added by any party in the thread (an electronic mail message that includes any expression of opinion or viewpoint would be considered as including substantive comment; examples of non-responsive emails would be those forwarding a news report or opinion piece with no comment or only "fyi", or "interesting").
+To properly narrow the population of potentially responsive records and reduce the review required in order to complete processing of this request, requesters do not seek correspondence that merely forwards media items (including but not limited to any daily press clippings), such as news accounts or opinion pieces, if that correspondence has no comment or no substantive comment added by any party in the thread (an electronic mail message that includes any expression of opinion or viewpoint would be considered as including substantive comment; examples of non-responsive emails would be those forwarding a news report or opinion piece with no comment or only "fyi", or "interesting").